CI-CMG/pointstore-api-docs/pointstore_api.md

-# Crowdsourced Bathymetry Pointstore API
+# CSB Data Extract API

 ### Warning
 *This application is in active development and is being offered as a technology preview.
 No expectations should be made as to it's availability and the API may change prior to public release.*

 ## Introduction

-This API exposes three resources, the primary being **order** which represents a request to extract a subset of soundings from the pointstore and optionally grid them.
+This API exposes three resources, the primary being **order** which represents a request to extract a subset of soundings from the Crowdsourced Bathymetry point store and optionally grid them.
 The soundings are delivered as points in a comma separated value (CSV) format file which is described below.
 The generated grid is provided in a user specified format and resolution.
 The two additional resources, **count** and **platforms**, return the number of soundings and a list of platforms respectively.

 The order process is asynchronous with the flow being: